codeforequity-at/botium-connector-webdriverio/README.md

 For chatbots published as Dialogflow "Web Demo".
 Point the capability _WEBDRIVERIO_URL_ to the full URL of the embedded Dialogflow Web Demo (for example: "https://console.dialogflow.com/api-client/demo/embedded/d388ac41-5c60-483f-b89b-0ec0d99d848d").

 ### messenger_com - Facebook Messenger Chatbot (experimental)
-For chatbots published in (Facebook Messenger)[https://www.messenger.com].
+For chatbots published in [Facebook Messenger](https://www.messenger.com).

 * Point the capability _WEBDRIVERIO_URL_ to the full URL of the chatbot page (for example: "https://www.messenger.com/t/1271293572983985").
 * Additionally, set the capabilities _WEBDRIVERIO_USERNAME_ and _WEBDRIVERIO_PASSWORD_ to your Facebook credentials